Briclinks Africa Plc lists shares on NSE Growth Board

 Buhari stressed that “listing on the Stock Exchange will avail us the opportunity to build not just a company but an institution forged in the furnace of integrity, and excellence.
-As we set our sail to become a force on a regional scale, being on the Exchange is a testimony of strength, sustainability and worthy service,” he noted.
+As we set our sail to become a force on a regional scale, being on the Exchange is a testimony of strength, sustainability and worthy service.”

 Furthermore, the Doyen of Stockbrokers, Alhaji Rasheed Yussuf congratulated and welcomed Briclinks Africa Plc with the promise to support the management while making the listing a successful one.